-So far, total 1499 items have been indigenized against the target of 1244 for the year 2020-21.
-DDP has set the target of indigenization of 5000 components during the period 2020-25.
+Supply orders placed/items indigenised quantity is 1499, much beyond the total target of 1244 for the year 2021.
+DDP has set target of indigenisation of 5000 components for the period 2020-25.

 We are greatly encouraged and re-energized by the focused policy interventions and path-breaking reforms introduced by the Ministry of Defence with clear focus on self-reliance and Indigenisation.
 In line with the vision of an Aatmanirbhar Bharat, we as Indian Industry, should now lay heightened emphasis on development of Indigenous Intellectual Property (Indian IP) in frontier technologies and critical weapon systems/platforms.